Construction Administration

 A light switch does not work.

-A wall socket was not hooked up.
+A wall socket is not hooked up.

 Here are some examples of items that may need to be added: